 - Income information

-- The total amount you’d like to transfer
+- The total amounts you’d like to transfer

-From the time of your application, it can take up to two weeks for the approval and balance transfer to be complete.
+From the time of your application, it can take about two weeks for the approval and balance transfer to be complete.
 During this time, protect your credit score and avoid late fees by continuing to make on-time minimum payments on the credit cards from which you’re transferring balances.
 The statements you receive after the transfers go through will reflect your paid-off balances and show that your whole credit limits are available.

-The final step is to look at your budget and create a payment plan that will allow you to attack your debt at a more aggressive pace.
-You might even want to set a goal of having the balance paid off before your introductory rate comes to an end.
-It’s also a good time to review spending habits so you don’t continue to use the credit card for items you might not need.
+Look at your budget and create a payment plan that will allow you to attack your debt at a more aggressive pace.
+You might even want to set a goal of paying off the balance before your introductory rate comes to an end.
+It’s also a good time to review spending habits to avoid accumulating new debt after your transferred balances have been repaid.